pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 As an administrator, you can restrict the type of statistics that will be collected.
 You may choose to do this to protect the privacy of visitors, comply with legal requirements in your jurisdiction, or reduce the disk space required for your database.

-Follow the steps below to set the statistics settings for all journals, presses, or preprint servers on your site.
+Follow the steps below to set the statistics settings for all journals, presses or preprint servers on your site.

 1. Login as an administrator.
 2. Go to **Administration**.